binwiederhier/ntfy/docs/config.md

 and `visitor-attachment-daily-bandwidth-limit`.
 Setting these conservatively is necessary to avoid abuse.

 ## Access control
-By default, the ntfy server is open for everyone, meaning **everyone can read and write to any topic**.
+By default, the ntfy server is open for everyone, meaning **everyone can read and write to any topic** (this is how ntfy.sh is configured).
 To restrict access to your own server, you can optionally configure authentication and authorization.

 ntfy's auth is implemented with a simple [SQLite](https://www.sqlite.org/)-based backend.
 It implements two roles (`user` and `admin`) and per-topic `read` and `write` permissions using an [access control list (ACL)](https://en.wikipedia.org/wiki/Access-control_list).
 Access control entries can be applied to users as well as the special everyone user (`*`), which represents anonymous API access.

-To set up auth, simply configure the following two options:
+To set up auth, simply **configure the following two options**:

 * `auth-file` is the user/access database; it is created automatically if it doesn't already exist
 * `auth-default-access` defines the default/fallback access if no access control entry is found; it can be